Skip to main navigation

 Being overweight puts children at risk for:

-Polycystic ovary syndrome.
-This is a hormone imbalance that can cause problems with a girl's periods and other health problems.
+- Polycystic ovary syndrome.
+This is a hormone imbalance that can cause problems with menstrual periods and other health problems.

 Doctors regularly screen children for signs of these health problems.